Joseph diGenova: Ukraine investigations

 DiGenova and Toensing worked with Rudy Giuliani on opposition research from Ukraine to be used against the 2020 Democratic candidate Joe Biden, according to Fox News Sunday.
 All three were working off the books, outside the administration, according to Fox News.
 "The only person in government who knows what they were doing is President Trump," Fox host Chris Wallace said.
 DiGenova called the story "categorically false."

 DiGenova and Toensing are lawyers for John Solomon, a conservative columnist who has written stories favorable to Trump on scandals involving Ukraine and Russia.
 "John Solomon has been a client of our firm for a very long time," diGenova told Politico.

-In November 2019, in an appearance on Fox News, diGenova claimed that George Soros "controls a very large part of the career foreign service of the United States State Department" and "also controls the activities of FBI agents overseas who work for NOG's, work with NGO's.
+In November 2019, in an appearance on Fox News, diGenova claimed that George Soros "controls a very large part of the career foreign service of the United States State Department" and "also controls the activities of FBI agents overseas who work for NGO's, work with NGO's.
 That was very evident in Ukraine."
 The Open Society Foundation, founded by Soros, described diGenova's claims as "beyond rhetorical ugliness, beyond fiction, beyond ludicrous" and requested that Fox News provide an on-air retraction of diGenova's claims, and stop providing diGenova with a platform.
 Although the network never publicly announced it had banned diGenova, as of September 2020, diGenova had not appeared on Fox following the incident.
 In September 2020, diGenova said, "I don't know what George Soros has on Suzanne Scott, the head of Fox, but the bottom line is this: that network is compromised when it comes to Soros."